 (1) In this Act —

-Commonwealth Act means the Financial Transaction Reports Act 1988 of the Commonwealth;
+AMLCTF Act means the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Commonwealth);

-court includes any tribunal, authority or person having power to require the production of documents or the answering of questions.
+court includes any tribunal, authority or person having power to require the production of documents or the answering of questions;

+FTR Act means the Financial Transaction Reports Act 1988 (Commonwealth).

-(2) Unless the contrary intention appears, expressions used in the Commonwealth Act have the same respective meanings in this Act.
+(2) Unless the contrary intention appears, expressions used in the FTR Act or the AMLCTF Act have the same respective meanings in this Act.

+[Section 4 amended: No. 25 of 2018 s.
+5.]

 5. Act binds Crown

 This Act binds the Crown in right of the State and, so far as the legislative power of the Parliament permits, in all its other capacities.

-6. Further reports of suspect transactions
+6. Further information about matters reported under FTR Act

-(1) If a cash dealer communicates information to the Director under section 16(1) of the Commonwealth Act —
+(1) This section applies if a cash dealer communicates information to the AUSTRAC CEO under the FTR Act section 16(1) or (1A).

-(a) the Commissioner of Police; or

-(b) a police officer who is carrying out an investigation arising from, or relating to the matters referred to in, the information,

-may request the cash dealer to give the Commissioner or police officer such further information as is specified in the request.
+(1A) The Commissioner of Police, or a police officer who is carrying out an investigation arising from, or relating to the matters referred to in, the information may request the cash dealer to give the Commissioner or police officer, within the period specified in the request, the further information specified in the request.

+(1B) The period specified in the request for giving the information must be at least 14 days after the day the request is made, unless —

+(a) the person making the request considers that a shorter period is necessary; and

+(b) the shorter period is reasonable in the circumstances.

-(2) The further information is to be information that —
+(2) The further information must be information that —

 (a) may be relevant to the investigation of, or prosecution of a person for, an offence against the law of the State; or